eliasrhoden/eliasrhoden.github.io/_posts/2021-10-30-F1 Fantasy optimization.md

 \end{align}
 $$

-where $z$ is a vector with the decision parameters and some, or all elements of $z$ are constrained to integer values.
+where $$z$$ is a vector with the decision parameters and some, or all elements of $$z$$ are constrained to integer values.
 I would say that it's more important to understand what goes into standard Linear programming since MIP is an extension of that.
 In case you haven't heard about Stephen Boyd's lectures on convex optimization (that includes LP's) now's the time to find a [pure gold-mine](https://www.youtube.com/watch?v=McLq1hEq3UY&list=PL3940DD956CDF0622).